 Pacific Coast Highway Road Trip: Things to do and see along Hwy 1

-The most beautiful and worthy stop along the Pacific Coast Highway is the Redwood National Forest in Northern California.
+The most beautiful and worthy stop along the Hwy 101 is the Redwood National Forest in Northern California.
 Located in Crescent City, this national park is a fantastic place for photography.
 The Redwood Trees are a magnificent sight – many are 100s of feet tall!
 The coast redwoods found in this park are the tallest on Earth.
 Redwood National Forest is a great place to stop and picnic and hike before getting back on the road.
 I recommend staying overnight somewhere in Humboldt county to allow yourself enough time to see everything!

 Taking a gondola ride through the Redwood Trees is a once in a lifetime experience that should be added to everyone’s to do list!
 This tourist attraction located in Klamath, CA, near the Oregon border, was an absolute blast!
-For only $15, you can take a scenic gondola ride over 1500 feet up.
+For only $15, you can take a scenic gondola ride over 1500 feet up above the redwoods.
 The observation deck provides gorgeous views of the surrounding landscapes and Redwood Trees.
 The walking trail is an excellent way to learn more about the various Redwood Trees.
 This is also the location of the famous 49 foot tall statue of Paul Bunyan and Babe the Blue Ox.

 To see more photography we took during our PCH drive, visit the following post!

 Address: Coast Hwy and Broadway Laguna Beach, CA 92652

 Crystal Cove State Park

 Address: 8471 N Coast Hwy, Laguna Beach, CA 92651